fzoric8/fzoric8.github.io/_posts/2021-04-01-brief-introduction-to-git.markdown

 # Brief introduction to git

 Git is software for version control.
-I know what's sofware, but version control was a tricky one.
-Version control sofware is used by sofware developers to maintain documentation and configuration files as well as source code.
-For bigger software projects with multiple contributors it's impossible to track progress, activity, development status, bugs, errors, issues, conflicts without version control.
+I know what’s software, but version control was a tricky one.
+Version control software is used by software developers to maintain documentation and configuration files as well as source code.
+For bigger software projects with multiple contributors, it’s impossible to track progress, activity, development status, bugs, errors, issues, conflicts without version control.
-Therefore, software for version control is rather necessity than luxury.
-Everyone working with piece of software (development/maintaining) or aiming to program at some part of carreer, (un)fortunately must know fundamentals of version control.
+Therefore, software for version control is rather a necessity than a luxury.
+Everyone working with a piece of software (development/maintaining) or aiming to program at some part of their career, (un)fortunately must-know fundamentals of version control.

 ## What is Git?